Ezzo0/CS_Notes/Computer_Science/OS/Virtualization/Memory virtualization/0x09_Segmentation.md

 # Explanation
-- With the [[Address Translation#Dynamic Relocation (base and bounds)|base and bounds registers]], the OS can easily relocate processes to different parts of physical memory.
+- With the [[0x08_Address Translation#Dynamic Relocation (base and bounds)|base and bounds registers]], the OS can easily relocate processes to different parts of physical memory.
 - However, you might have noticed something about these address spaces of ours: there is a big chunk of “free” space right in the middle, between the stack and the heap.
 - This type of waste is usually called **internal fragmentation**, as the space inside the allocated unit is not all used (i.e., is fragmented) and thus wasted.
 ##### Segmentation: Generalized Base/Bounds